Dhruv-2003/Walletprovider-mru/README.md

 ## Overview

-This guide provides step-by-step instructions for integrating Oracle services with Stackr Micro Rollups (MRU) using a bridge contract.
-This setup allows you to feed external price data into the rollup, enabling state transitions based on live data from Chainlink, Chronicle, or Pyth.
+This guide walks you through the process of integrating popular wallet providers with Stackr Micro Rollups (MRU).
+By following these steps, you'll enable users to interact with the rollup using their preferred wallet provider.

 ## Prerequisites